hijodecoche/comprestimator/README.md

 ### Skip List
 We do not record the names of files processed, nor do we store any of the data that the files contain.
 However, if you have some files that you don't want comprestimator to touch at all, you can enter the file location(s) in `skip_list.txt`.
 See the instructions in "How to run it" to use the skip list.

-## How to participate
-If you would like to participate in our study, please read and sign the electronic consent form [available here](https://forms.gle/kzrZGrUJSHQ8QpXU8).
-Once you sign up, we will send you a link to a private Google Drive folder where you can upload your compression database when you are done running the tool.

 ## How to run it
 **WARNING: Comprestimator will take many hours to finish.
 If you need to use your computer before the program has finished running, hit `Ctrl + C`.** You can restart the program later, and it will pick up where it left off.